Manage data persistence with bal persist

 store:Client sClient = check new();

-You can use this sClient as the client to query your database.
-It provides five resource methods to query.
+You can use this sClient as the client to manage data persistence.
+It provides five resource methods to manage data persistence.
 Let’s explore each of the methods of the client separately.
 You can use the main.bal file created inside your project to explore the functionalities.

 Create a new Employee record